 - The feminine noun מקנה (miqna), meaning purchase (Genesis 17:12) or purchase-price (Leviticus 25:16).

 The identical but unused root קנה (qana II) occurs in cognate languages where it yields nouns with meanings like reed, spear-shaft or goad.
 In the Hebrew of the Bible, this root occurs in the masculine noun קנה (qaneh), denoting some herb on a stalk or reed (Genesis 41:5, 1 Kings 14:15).

 This word for reed or stalk is quite common in the Bible.
 Most notable are its occurrences in the beautiful promise of Isaiah that a bruised reed will not broken (Isaiah 42:3) and its use as one of the four ingredients for the holy oil (Exodus 30:23).

 This word is also incorporated in many reed-like items: a measuring-rod (Ezekiel 40:3), a unit of measure equaling six cubits (Ezekiel 40:5), the beam between two scales (Isaiah 46:6), the shaft of a lamp stand (Exodus 25:31) or its branches (Exodus 25:32).

-The root-verb קין (qyn) occurs in cognate language with the meaning of to fit together, fabricate or forge.
-Derived nouns either have to do with metal work, or (curiously) with slaves singing or folks making music (perhaps in the sense of they being forged to do so?).
+The verb קין (qyn) occurs in cognate language with the meaning of to fit together, fabricate or forge.
+Derived nouns either have to do with metal work, or (curiously) with slaves singing or folks making music, obviously because individual singers need to be locked into the movements of the choir at large.
 The meaning of fabricating reminds of root קנה (qana).